lake-wg/authz/draft-ietf-lake-authz.md

 A Device (U) MUST implement one of the ELA flows, and it MAY choose to implement both.

-V MUST support the regular flow and MAY support the reverse flow.
+V MUST support both regular and reverse flows.

 From the point of view of W, there is no difference whether U and V run as EDHOC Initiator or Responder.